 Here are some quick tips to help you prepare for a data engineering Python interview:

 Easy Python questions asked of data engineers are commonly theory- or definition-based.
-These questions most frequently relate to data structures, basic Python functions, and basic scenarios.
+These questions most frequently relate to data structures, basic Python functions, and scenarios.

 NumPy is the best solution for arrays of data, while Pandas is the most efficient solution for processing statistics and machine learning data.